 - There are some tax shield/tax optimization strategies that we could be taking advantage of (this was particularly exciting to discuss with her!)

-To be honest, before Personal Capital, I could not have spoken so sharply, or understood much about our investment portfolio.
+To be honest, before Empower, I could not have spoken so sharply, or understood much about our investment portfolio.
 In fact, I wouldn’t have even used the “term” portfolio for the collection of investment accounts we had going.
 But with this dashboard?
 I feel like I can have smart conversations about our portfolio, and I can get an Eagle Eye view of our financial picture – the kind that helps me make really smart money decisions for our family.